neovide/neovide/website/docs/maintainer-cookbook.md

 ## How to release

+Note: These are not a strict rulebook, but rather one _possible_ way for releasing.
+Adjust as you see fit (and then update here with your findings).

 ### Preparing

-- Head over to [the releases page][releases-page] and hit the `Draft a new release` button.
+1. Head over to [the releases page][releases-page] and hit the `Draft a new release` button.
-- Keep the resulting page somewhere safe open, you'll need to work with it the next half an hour and GitHub doesn't automatically save its contents.
+2. Keep the resulting page somewhere safe open, you'll need to work with it the next half an hour and GitHub doesn't automatically save its contents.
-- Create a new tag with an appropriate version number.
+3. Create a new tag with an appropriate version number.

   We're not fully following [SemVer][semver] here, but as of 0.10.1 larger changes should be an increase in the MINOR part, while fixups should be an increase in the PATCH part.

-- Hit the `Generate release notes` button.
+4. Hit the `Generate release notes` button.
-- Reformat to be similar to previous releases
+5. Reformat to be similar to previous releases

   - Rename the `What's Changed` section to `Changes`
   - Rewrite each line in the `Changes` section to reflect what this change means